worstpractice/developers-demand-ballpits/README.md

 The meat and potatoes of this thing is located in the `challengeSolution.ts` file.

+Oh, and you can absolutely read this on GitHub.
+But the comments render quite nicely in VsCode (your milage may vary for other IDEs).

+So the viewing experience is almost certainly best if you just clone the repo and start poking around in it like you would in real code.

 ## And where can I find the discussion?

 Wherever you find the code, in fact.
 I decided to socratically sprinkle the discussion across the various parts of the source code.